sudar/email-log/README.md

 In the admin interface, all the logged emails can be delete in bulk or can also be selectively deleted based on date, email and subject.

-### Forward email (Pro addon)
+### Resend email (Pro addon)

-You can [buy the Forward email pro addon](http://sudarmuthu.com/wordpress/email-log/pro-addons#forward-email-addon), which allows you to send a copy of all the emails send from WordPress, to another email address.
-The addon allows you to choose whether you want to forward through to, cc or bcc fields.
-This can be extremely useful when you want to debug by analyzing the emails that are sent from WordPress.
-The cost of the addon is $15 and you can buy it through [paypal](http://sudarmuthu.com/out/buy-email-log-forward-email-addon).
+You can [buy the Resend email pro addon](http://sudarmuthu.com/wordpress/email-log/pro-addons#resend-email-addon), which allows you to resend the email directly from the email log.
+The addon allows you to modify the different fields before resending the email.
+The cost of the addon is $15 and you can buy it through [paypal](http://sudarmuthu.com/out/buy-email-log-resend-email-addon).

 ### More Fields (Pro addon)